ashwinbanwari/Merging-Lyric-Styles/index.md

 ## Results
 The generated result for a mixture of Beatles and Rihanna is very similar to Rihanna's "Close to you" with Jaccard coefficient:  0.0011507479861910242.
 The top ten most similar songs to the generated result for the mixture are as follows: "Close to you," "Happiness is a Warm Gun," "Norwegian Wood (This Bird Has Flown)," "Rocky Raccoon," "Ob-La-Di, Ob-La-Da," "Oh!
-Darling," "Golden Slumbers," "S&M," "Michelle."
+Darling," "Golden Slumbers," "S&M," and "Michelle."

+The generated result for Beatles only is most similar to "Rocky Raccoon," but it is not significant because the Jaccard index is not larger than 0.5.
+The top five most similar songs to the generated result for Beatles only are as follows: "Rocky Raccoon," "Norwegian Wood (This Bird Has Flown)," "Yellow Submarine," "Oh!
+Darling," and "Happiness is a Warm Gun."

+The generated result for Rihanna only is most similar to "Close to You", but it is not significant because the Jaccard index is not larger than 0.5.
+The top five most similar songs to the generated result for Rihanna only are as follows: "Close to You," "What Now," "Don’t Stop the Music," "Only Girl (In the World)," and "James Joint".

 Additionally, minhash thinks Beatles' "Norwegian Wood (This Bird Has Flown)" and Rihanna's "What now" are extremely similar with Jaccard coefficient 0.0.
+Beatles' "Michelle" and Rihanna's "Take a bow" are also extremely similar with Jaccard coefficient 0.0.

 ## Figures